 In July 2010, Talon concluded a sale agreement with Lago that superseded the above option agreement, pursuant to which Talon sold 100% of its indirect interest in Juruena to Lago in exchange for approximately \$1 million, 500,000 Lago common shares and 500,000 Lago common share purchase warrants.
-Each of the Lago common share purchase warrants issued to Talon are exercisable for one common share of Lago at a price of \$0.50 per share and expire on July 13, 2012.
-As at the date hereof, Talon holds 500,000 Lago common shares and 500,000 Lago common share purchase warrants.
+Each of the Lago common share purchase warrants issued to Talon were exercisable for one common share of Lago at a price of \$0.50 per share.
+All common share purchase warrants expired on July 13, 2012 without being exercised by Talon.
+As at the date hereof, Talon continues to hold 500,000 Lago common shares.